ironhack-labs/lab-react-ironcontacts/README.md

 ### Iteration 4 | Remove Contacts

 The producer also would like to remove some of their contacts.
-Implement a "*Delete*" button on each row of your `<table>` that will let the user remove the contact they clicked.
+Implement a *Delete* button on each row of your `<table>` that will let the user remove the contact they clicked.

 When they click, you should get the index of the array of that actor and use it to remove the contact from the array.
 Don't forget to `setState()` after you remove the contact!

-At the end of this iteration, your web page may look like this after playing a little bit with the "*Delete*" buttons.
+At the end of this iteration, your app may look like this (after playing a little bit with the *Delete* button):

 ![Screenshot](https://i.imgur.com/N3K1K1k.png)

 ### Iteration 5 | Bonus | Styling

-Unfortunately, this contact list isn't really production ready.
+Unfortunately, this contact list isn't production ready.
 This is the movie business!
-It's got to sparkle!
-Add some nice CSS to make the app "pop".
+It has to sparkle!
+Add some beautiful CSS to make the app "pop".

 Happy coding! :heart: